-- Seek new land use zones within the development zone, including a primary SP4 Enterprise zone across the majority of the Kogarah Golf Course freehold land, RE1 Public Recreation foreshore and passive open space zones and elements of SP2 Infrastructure. - Impose an overall maximum building height of RL51m with appropriate transitions to respond to aviation controls within the southern section of the site and a maximum height of 24m to the north of Marsh Street to respond to neighbouring developments. - Limit gross floor area (GFA) to the south of Marsh Street to 340,000m2, with a further 1.25:1 Floor Space Ratio (circa 3,250m2 of GFA) to the north of Marsh Street, to achieve the overall intended logistics, commercial, retail and short-term accommodation land uses.

-- Other additional permitted uses and site-specific planning provisions. - Reclassification of Lot 14 DP213314 and Lot 1 DP108492 (Council owned and the subject of Charitable Trusts), initially from 'community' to 'operational' to ensure appropriate access, improve utility of public open space and to create contiguous boundaries.
+- Seek new land use zones within the development zone, including a primary SP4 Enterprise zone across the majority of the Kogarah Golf Course freehold land, RE2 Private Recreation zoned foreshore (in part), a C2 Environmental Conservation zone for sensitive biodiversity areas and the foreshore (in part), RE1 Public Recreation foreshore and passive open space zones and other elements of SP2 Infrastructure. - Impose an overall maximum building height of RL51m with appropriate transitions to respond to aviation controls within the southern section of the site and a maximum height of 24m to the north of Marsh Street to respond to neighbouring developments. - Limit gross floor area (GFA) to the south of Marsh Street to 340,000m2, with a further 1.25:1 Floor Space Ratio (circa 3,250m2 of GFA) to the north of Marsh Street, to achieve the overall intended logistics, commercial, retail and short-term accommodation land uses. - Other additional permitted uses and site-specific planning provisions. - Reclassification of Lot 14 DP213314 and Lot 1 DP108492 (Council owned and the subject of Charitable Trusts), initially from 'community' to 'operational' to ensure appropriate access, improve utility of public open space and to create contiguous boundaries.
 Following rezoning and subdivision it is subsequently intended that Council reclassify residue RE1 parcels as 'community' by resolution.